What Is Link Building?

 What Is a Link Building Campaign?

-A link building campaign is the focus on link building as a long-term goal, and the actual process and strategy used to achieve it.
+A link building campaign is the focus on link building as a long-term goal.
+Whether implemented by you or a link building consultant, the campaign is the actual process and strategy used to achieve your goal.
 This type of campaign is the process of trying to acquire links on websites as an organizational objective.

 The Two Types of Links